dCache/dcache-book2/install.md

 > **NOTE**
 >
-> Please restart DCACHE if your pool is created in a domain that did not exist before.
+> Please restart dCache if your pool is created in a domain that did not exist before.

     [root] # dcache pool create /srv/dcache/p1 pool1 poolDomain
     Created a pool in /srv/dcache/p1.
 The pool was added to poolDomain in